Optimal quantizers for a nonuniform distribution on a Sierpinski carpet

 \section{Introduction}

 Quantization is a destructive process.
 Its purpose is to reduce the cardinality of the representation space, in particular when the input data is real-valued.
 It is a fundamental problem in signal processing, data compression and information theory.
 We refer to \cite{GG, GN, Z} for surveys on the subject and comprehensive lists of references to the literature, see also \cite{AW, GKL, GL1, GL2}.
 Let $\D R^d$ denote the $d$-dimensional Euclidean space, $\|\cdot\|$ denote the Euclidean norm on $\D R^d$ for any $d\geq 1$, and $n\in \D N$.
-Then the $n$th \textit{quantization error} for a Borel probability measure $P$ on $\D R^d$ is defined by
+Then, the $n$th \textit{quantization error} for a Borel probability measure $P$ on $\D R^d$ is defined by

-where the infimum is taken over all subsets $\alpha$ of $\mathbb R^d$ with card$(\alpha)\leq n$.
-If $\int \| x\|^2 dP(x)<\infty$ then there is some set $\alpha$ for which the infimum is achieved (see \cite{AW, GKL, GL1, GL2}).
+If $\int \| x\|^2 dP(x)<\infty$, then there is some set $\alpha$ for which the infimum is achieved (see \cite{AW, GKL, GL1, GL2}).
 Such a set $\ga$ for which the infimum occurs and contains no more than $n$ points is called an \tit{optimal set of $n$-means}, or \tit{optimal set of $n$-quantizers}.
 The collection of all optimal sets of $n$-means for a probability measure $P$ is denoted by $\C C_n:=\C C_n(P)$.
 It is known that for a continuous probability measure an optimal set of $n$-means always has exactly $n$-elements (see \cite{GL2}).
 Given a finite subset $\ga\sci \D R^d$, the Voronoi region generated by $a\in \ga$ is defined by